The following has been updated in August 2021 from the origianl post in March 2020 to reflect the ongoing changes of COVID-19 legislation.

-On Wednesday, March 18, 2020, President Trump signed into law a coronavirus relief package, H.R.
+In 2020, a coronavirus relief package was passed by Congress and signed into law as H.R.
 6201, Families First Coronavirus Response Act.
-A summary of the legislation is below.
-HCC is monitoring this evolving situation and taking efforts to prevent the spread of COVID-19 in the workforce.
-These provisions take effect on April 1, 2020, and only affect employers with fewer than 500 employees.
-We wanted to give you a quick summary of the key provisions and changes you need to be aware of, along with general COVID-19 resource links.
+Although the legislation is elective and is set to expire on September 30, 2021, HCC is continuing to monitor the effects of legislation and resources related to COVID-19 in the workforce.
+These provisions only affect employers with fewer than 500 employees.
+We offer clients guidance on the key provisions and changes you need to be aware of, along with general COVID-19 resource links.

 Employees can now take up to 12 weeks of job-protected leave (2 weeks unpaid followed by 10 weeks of paid leave up to monetary caps) if they are unable to work (including by telecommuting) due to a need to care for a child whose school or childcare provider is closed or unavailable due to the Coronavirus outbreak.